MapperKeeper/jekyll-now/_posts/2017-4-30-MapperKeeper-Tutorial.md

 Once your map is made public, you have three sharing options:

 1. **Blast** your summary and a picture of your map directly to your social media accounts
-2. **Copy** the URL of the map and send it however you like
+2. **Copy** the URL of the map and send it however you like (email, text, snail mail :))
 3. **Embed** the map with an iFrame in your own websites

-## Step 11: Easily Blast Your Map to Social Media
+## Step 11: Blast Your Map to Social Media

 MapperKeeper helps you tell people about your map by quickly posting your map summary and an image of your map to your linked social media accounts.
 You can select **either** twitter, facebook, or both.
-When you are ready to share your map, **click in blast off!**.
+When you are ready to share your map, **click blast off!**.

 ![blast off](/images/tutorial/blast.png)

 Once your social media accounts have been updated, a link to **view your post** will be available.
-Click on **view post** to see it in either Facebook or Twitter.
+Click on **view post** to see it on either Facebook or Twitter.

 ![view social](/images/tutorial/view_post.png)